coyotespike/coyotespike.github.io/_posts/2016-04-18-MondayLinks.md

 title: Monday Links
 date: 2016-04-18 12:01
 # Should be longer than 150 words, so it will appear as post summary
-description: "A few papers highlighted on Andrew Gelman's blog.
-File under 'how to fix science'."
+description: "Andrew Gelman, an unassuming statistics badass who teaches at Columbia, highlighted several excellent papers on his blog.
+File these short summaries under 'how to fix science'."
 # tags will also be used as html meta keywords.
 tags:
   - synthetic biology